 If you like the work I do on this blog, please consider supporting it via my Patreon.

 I’d like to share some general thoughts on how to tackle projects that are ambitious or intimidate you, as well as a few tips on painting object source lighting (OSL).
 These are based on my recent experience in painting the Ghost of Christmas Past.
-Check the end of the post for information on how to get this miniature as a free gift with purchase.

 The Ghost of Christmas Past sculpted by Bob Ridolfi.